zhihui-dhc/aib-website/content/en-US/FAQ.md

 ## Overview

+### Who is the team developing Cosmos?

+Cosmos is a full-time endeavor by by [All In Bits, Inc](https://tendermint.com/about).
+In the future, if there are any applications that might benefit from Cosmos (e.g. especially [Tendermint](https://tendermint.com)-powered blockchain applications focused on tokens) then All In Bits may pursue such projects as well since it supports the whole ecosystem.

 ### What's the difference between Tendermint, the Cosmos Network, the Cosmos Hub, and Atoms?

 - [Tendermint](https://tendermint.com): a general purpose blockchain engine that uses a Byzantine-fault tolerant consensus protocol and allows applications to be written in any programming language.

 - The Cosmos Network: a heterogenous network of Proof-of-Stake blockchains that can interoperate with one-another.

 - The Cosmos Hub: The first Proof-of-Stake blockchain to be launched by the Cosmos Network; it uses Tendermint consensus, contains a built in governance protocol, and serves as co-ordinater for interoperability between other blockchains.

 - Atoms: The native cryptocurrency on the Cosmos Hub.
 Atoms are necessary for participating in the consensus protocol and transacting on the network.

 ## Atoms